What We Believe

 The Church is the community of believers throughout the world.
 We act as the body of Christ on earth and are His Bride.
 (Eph.
 4:4-6; 5:22-33; Rom.
 12:4-5; 1 Cor.
 12:12-30; and 1 Tim.
 3:15).
 People are added to the church upon their surrender, by faith, to Jesus.
 In addition, when anyone is added to Christ’s Church, he or she becomes a part of the priesthood of all believers, effectively making every Jesus-follower a serving minister in and through the church (1 Pet.
 2:9-10).

 The Church’s supreme mission is to make disciples (Mt.
 28:18-20).
 Its cultural mandate is to care for the world God has created (Gen. 1:26 and 2:15) and to love all people (John 15:12), thereby making the local church the hope of the world.

-Membership at Eastview Christian Church is extended to anyone who is a member of Christ’s church.
-To preserve the function and integrity of Eastview Christian Church as the local body of Christ, and provide a biblical role model to her members and the community, all employee’s of Eastview Christian Church and those who serve as volunteers, agree to and abide by all tenants of our Statement of Faith (Matt 5:16, Phil 2:14-16, I Thess.
+To preserve the function and integrity of Eastview Christian Church as the local body of Christ and provide a biblical role model to her members and the community, all employees of Eastview Christian Church and those who serve as volunteers, agree to and abide by all tenants of our Statement of Faith (Matt 5:16, Phil 2:14-16, I Thess.
 5:22).

 Final Authority for matters of Belief and Conduct…